 Apatero vs Adobe Firefly

 Adobe Firefly offers commercially safe AI generation in the Creative Cloud ecosystem.
-See how it compares to Apatero's creator-focused platform.
+See how it compares to Apatero's standalone creator platform with 50+ models, video, and LoRA training.

 Adobe Firefly is the safest choice for commercial use, trained entirely on licensed content with deep Creative Cloud integration.
-But it has no creative freedom, limited model variety, no LoRA training, and the full ecosystem costs $54.99/mo.
-Apatero offers 50+ models, video generation, creative freedom on Pro/Studio plans, and LoRA training starting at $12.99/mo.
-Choose Firefly for corporate safety.
-Choose Apatero for creative freedom.
+But it has a single model, limited video, no LoRA training, and the full ecosystem costs $54.99/mo.
+Apatero offers 50+ models, video generation, and LoRA training starting at $12.99/mo.
+Choose Firefly for Adobe ecosystem users.
+Choose Apatero for standalone platform breadth.

 Adobe Firefly vs Apatero: Enterprise Tool vs Creator Platform